Rum Rebellion: A new governor is appointed

-Following Bligh's overthrow, Johnston had notified his superior officer, Colonel William Paterson, who was in Van Diemen's Land (now called Tasmania) establishing a settlement at Port Dalrymple (now Launceston), of events.
-Paterson was reluctant to get involved until clear orders arrived from England.
+Following Bligh's overthrow, Johnston had notified his superior officer, Colonel William Paterson of events.
+At the time, Paterson was in Van Diemen's Land (now called Tasmania) establishing a settlement at Port Dalrymple (now Launceston).
+He was reluctant to get involved until clear orders arrived from England.
 When he learned in March that Lieutenant-Colonel Joseph Foveaux was returning to Sydney with orders to become acting Lieutenant-Governor of New South Wales, Paterson left Foveaux to deal with the prevailing situation.

 Foveaux arrived in July and took over the colony as lieutenant-colonel on 28 July 1808, which annoyed Macarthur.
-Since a decision was expected from England, and feeling that Bligh's behaviour had been insufferable, Foveaux left Bligh under house arrest and turned his attention to improving the colony's roads, bridges and public buildings, which he felt had been badly neglected.
+Since a decision was expected from England, and feeling that Bligh's behaviour had been insufferable, Foveaux left Bligh under house arrest.
+He turned his attention to improving the colony's roads, bridges and public buildings, which he felt had been badly neglected.
 When there was still no word from England, he summoned Paterson to Sydney in January 1809 to sort out matters.
 Paterson sent Johnston and Macarthur to England for trial, and confined Bligh to the barracks until he signed a contract agreeing to return to England.
-Paterson, whose health was failing, then retired to Government House and left Foveaux to run the colony.
+Paterson, whose health was failing, retired to Government House and left Foveaux to run the colony.

 In January 1809 Bligh was given the control of HMS Porpoise on condition that he return to England.
 However, Bligh sailed to Hobart in Van Diemen's Land, seeking the support of Lieutenant-Governor David Collins to retake control of the New South Wales Colony.
-Collins refused to support him and on Paterson's orders Bligh remained cut off on board Porpoise, moored at the mouth of the River Derwent south of Hobart, until January 1810.
+Collins refused to support him and on Paterson's orders, Bligh remained cut off on board Porpoise, moored at the mouth of the River Derwent south of Hobart, until January 1810.

 The Colonial Office finally decided that sending naval governors to rule the New South Wales Colony was untenable.
 Instead the New South Wales Corps, now known as the 102nd Regiment of Foot, was to be recalled to England and replaced with the 73rd Regiment of Foot, whose commanding officer would take over as governor.
 Bligh was to be reinstated for twenty-four hours, then recalled to England; Johnston sent to England for court martial; and Macarthur tried in Sydney.
 Major-General Lachlan Macquarie was put in charge of the mission after Major-General Miles Nightingall fell ill before departure.
 Macquarie took over as governor with an elaborate ceremony on 1 January 1810.